medusa2112/HealiosHealth/replit.md

-✓ Updated newsletter signup section to match platform design consistency ✓ Removed teal accent elements and simplified form inputs with black focus states ✓ Updated button to match hero CTA styling with black background and white hover state
+✓ Updated newsletter signup section to match platform design consistency ✓ Removed teal accent elements and simplified form inputs with black focus states ✓ Updated button to match hero CTA styling with black background and white hover state ✓ Implemented horizontal scrolling for reviews when "All" filter is selected ✓ Review cards now scroll horizontally with fixed width (320px) for "All" category ✓ Maintained grid layout for specific category filters

 ## Advanced SEO Implementation (January 2025)